tinymce/tinymce-docs/plugins/template.md

 ### `template_selected_content_classes`

-When HTML elements in a template are assigned this content class, the content of the element will be replaced with selected content from the editor.
-This option accepts a list of content classes (separated by spaces).
+When HTML elements in a template are assigned this class, the content of the element will be replaced with selected content from the editor.
+This option accepts a list of classes (separated by spaces).

 **Type:** `String`